SeLite/SeLite.github.io/GeneralFramework.md

 However, standard frameworks get loaded by [BootstrapLoader](BootstrapLoader), which doesn't guarantee order of loading multiple files.
 So one framework file can't robustly and easily intercept/replace functions defined in another file of the same framework (since the order of loading multiple files may work in one Firefox profile, but not in another).
 If you need that, replace the existing framework rather than extend it.

 Alternatively, load the dependency files yourself.
-See [JavascriptComplex](JavascriptComplex) > [Loading Javascript files](JavascriptComplex#loading-javascript-files) > [Files loaded through mozIJSSubScriptLoader](JavascriptComplex#files-loaded-through-mozijssubscriptloader).
+See {{navLoadingJavascriptFiles}} > [Files loaded through mozIJSSubScriptLoader](JavascriptComplex#files-loaded-through-mozijssubscriptloader).

 All files that define parts of the same framework declare the same namespace object near their top.
 If the object doesn't exist yet, they also create it, with any essential fields (using the same code in all those files).